Minister of Police v Rabie: Appellant

 It fell now to be decided what were the duties of a private employee in relation to his employer and the employee's delict and duties of employment or instruction.
 Van der Westhuizen was not acting in terms of the Police Act at the time of the incident, and he was not under the supervision of officers of the Police Force, but was busy, Wessels argued, with an act unrelated to his employment with the Department of Police; he was engaged upon a private and personal enterprise.
 Wessels said that this was borne out when the test enunciated in the case of Ongevallekommissaris v Onderlinge Versekerings-Genootskap (AVBOB) was applied: namely, that of "dominante indruk."

 Wessels thought it clear that Van der Westhuizen had acted maliciously, in that he had arrested and assaulted respondent without any reason.
 Under these circumstances, his conduct would be comparable with the policeman's actions in the case of Germishuys.
 Van der Westhuizen's conduct had nothing to do with police work; it was a private action.
 If, for instance, Van der Westhuizen had personally broken into the CNA and stolen goods, the CNA would not have been able to hold the appellant liable for the damages.
 Why then, Wessels demanded, should the appellant be held liable for the assault and arrest?

 The next question to be decided was what the appellant's position was in regard to the detention of respondent.
 Section 50 of the Criminal Procedure Act regulates the procedure after arrest.
 As soon as an accused is brought to the police station, and a charge laid against him, a new decision has to be taken by the police: whether he should be detained or not.
 Even if the arrest and detention up to that stage were unlawful, Wessels continued, the detention after the decision to prosecute can be lawful, if the decision to prosecute was lawful: that is to say, taken bona fide on reasonable grounds.
 Only when the police act mala fide, without reasonable and probable cause, can an action for unlawful detention against the appellant succeed for the time that the respondent was held in custody in the police cells.
-In this case, Wessels concluded, the action of the police was justified in view of the fact that there was a statement in the docket by Van der Westhuizen which reasonably showed an attempt by respondent to break into the CNA, whilst the respondent had made a statement saying that he did not wish to say anything at that stage but that he would make his statement in court.
+In this case, Wessels concluded, the action of the police was justified as there was a statement in the docket by Van der Westhuizen which reasonably showed an attempt by respondent to break into the CNA, whilst the respondent had made a statement saying that he did not wish to say anything at that stage but that he would make his statement in court.